These questions help you plan out your agent before getting into development to ensure your users will have a successful experience.

 System entities are collections of these important words and phrases and are readily available to use.

-These entities cover common concepts like geography, dates, and even colors.
+These entities cover common concepts like geography, dates, colors, and more.

 When developing your dialog, you may have considered covering requests that are off-topic.
 While this makes for a more complete experience, you should focus on the conversations that pertain to your business.